Ferryistaken/logor/README.md

-Let's streamline the README to focus on simplicity, elegance, and the essence of **Loquor**.
-We'll cut down on the fluff and make sure each word carries its weight.

----

 # Loquor 🗣️

 **Loquor** elegantly bridges Git repositories and Language Learning Models (LLMs), offering a simple tool for extracting and preparing your code for LLM interactions.